rmiddle/cerb5blog.required_watcher/README.md

 What's this?
 ------------
 Required Watcher is quick project I created to force all workers to get assignment emails.
-It is very basic plug-in with a very specif use. — Read more
+It is very basic plug-in with a very specif use.

+* Not yet Tested

 Installation using Git
 ------------
 * Change directory to **/cerb5/storage/plugins/**
 * `git clone git://github.com/rmiddle/cerb5blog.required_watcher.git`
 * `cd cerb5blog.required_watcher`
-* `git checkout --track -b 5.4 origin/5.4`
+* `git checkout --track -b 5.5 origin/5.5`
 * In your helpdesk, enable the plugin from **Setup->Features & Plugins**.

 Installation using zip / tar.gz